Skip to main content

 • prompt (required) — Text description of the changes to apply.

-• resolution (optional) — Output resolution: 480p or 720p (default: 720p).
+• resolution (optional) — Output resolution: 720p (default: 720p).

 Video Requirements